sandeepcodesource/Parsing/README.md

 STEPS :

-1. clone the project which is given into git reposiroty.
+1. clone the project which is given into git reposiroty.(command :-  git clone --single-branch --branch code1 https://github.com/milindpathare01/Parsing.git)
 2. Import project into "JAVA-eclipse IDE" or any standard platform.
 3. How to Run Project.
 4. STEPS :